 On the third level, a widely diversified portfolio is created from the remaining companies based on their ESG assessment (ESG score) and their development (ESG momentum).
 During this process, especially high importance is placed on the quality of the company and the business model.
-In constructing the portfolio, particular attention is paid to the impact that the business activities have on the environment (avoidance of severe environmental destruction), and to the financial reporting (avoidance of balance sheet manipulation).
 A high degree of sustainability and fundamental strength are of crucial importance for investment.